neilenns/streamdeck-trackaudio/README.md

 The hotline action provides a quick way to toggle between two stations for voice transmissions.
 This is typically used by center controllers who have a hotline frequency established with neighbouring sectors.
+It also automatically adds the primary and hotline stations to TrackAudio after a voice connection is established.

 To use the hotline action start by adding the appropriate stations to TrackAudio.
 Your primary station should be added with `XCA` enabled and the hotline station should be added with `RX` enabled.
 Then configure the